mettyw/MettyM5WeatherStation/README.md

 # MettyM5WeatherStation
-WeatherStation for M5 Stack

-This program is a weather station for the M5Stack.
+This program is a weather station for the M5Stack (tested on M5Stack grey).
 It queries an online service for the weather at a given location and displays it on the M5Stack LCD using several screens.

 ## Usage
 Left and right button cycle the different screens, center button